 The Combined Pill – Everything you need to know

-The combined pill is often the first method of contraception most of us started on.
+The combined pill is often the first method of contraception many of us use.
 It is an extremely popular method of contraception due to its accessibility and simplicity, as well as the many different brands available offering lots of choice.
 Many women also turn to the pill not only as a contraceptive but for help with other problems.
 This magic pill might be small, but certainly packs a punch when it comes to controlling acne, periods and hormones – so definitely isn’t just a one-trick pony!

 What is the combined pill?